Saudi Arabia mulling land operations on Yemen border

 In the interview, Asseri did not say whether Saudi Arabia would consider the Yemeni government's request for international troops to relieve the southern city of Aden, where the Houthis took the vital Tawahi district in heavy fighting on Wednesday.

-On Thursday, the Houthi-linked Al-Masirah television channel showed the group's fighters in the district and reported that Aden's presidential palace was in their hands.

-In a letter addressed to United Nations, the Houthis also called for international action to stop what they described as Saudi aggression and crimes against the Yemeni people.

-Earlier, the group said it had shelled a Saudi air defence facility north of Najran after sending mortars and rockets into the city on Tuesday and Wednesday, killing eight people.
+The Houthis said early on Thursday they had shelled a Saudi air defence facility north of Najran after sending mortars and rockets into the city on Tuesday and Wednesday, killing eight people.
 Another two Saudis were killed by Houthi shells hitting a village in Jizan province.

 The Arab coalition has been wary of putting boots onto the ground in Yemen, keenly aware of the difficulties of tackling a well entrenched guerrilla army in its own mountainous terrain.